WallarooLabs/wally/book/python/api.md

         return self.data[c]

     def get_counts(self):
-        # Return a shallow copy of the data dict
+        # Return a deep copy of the data dict
-        return dict(self.data)
+        return copy.deepcopy(self.data)

     def get_count(self, c):
         # int is safe to return as is!